Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Abstract

 \section{Abstract}

-The high effectiveness of neural models of code, such as OpenAI Codex and AlphaCode, suggests coding capabilities of models that are at least comparable to those of humans.
-However, previous work has only used these models for their raw completion, ignoring how the model reasoning, in the form of attention weights, can be used for other downstream tasks.
-Disregarding the attention weights means discarding a considerable portion of what those models compute when queried.
-To profit more from the knowledge embedded in these large pre-trained models, this work compares multiple approaches to post-process these valuable attention weights for supporting code exploration.
-Specifically, we compare to which extent the transformed attention signal of CodeGen, a large and publicly available pre-trained neural model, agrees with how developers look at and explore code when each answering the same sense-making questions about code.
-At the core of our experimental evaluation, we collect, manually annotate, and open-source a novel eye-tracking dataset comprising \nEyeTrackingParticipants{} developers answering sense-making questions on code over \nEyeTrackingSessions{} sessions.
-We empirically evaluate five attention-agnostic heuristics and ten attention-based post processing approaches of the attention signal against our ground truth of developers exploring code, including the novel concept of \textit{follow-up attention} which exhibits the highest agreement.
-Beyond the dataset contribution and the empirical study, we also introduce a novel practical application of the attention signal of pre-trained models with completely analytical solutions, going beyond how neural models' attention mechanisms have traditionally been used.
+Recent neural models of code, such as OpenAI Codex and AlphaCode, have demonstrated remarkable proficiency at code generation due to the underlying attention mechanism.
+However, it often remains unclear how the models actually process code, and to what extent their reasoning and the way their attention mechanism scans the code matches the patterns of developers.
+A poor understanding of the model reasoning process limits the way in which current neural models are leveraged today, so far mostly for their raw prediction.
+To fill this gap, this work studies how the processed attention signal of three open large language models - CodeGen, InCoder and GPT-J - agrees with how developers look at and explore code when each answers the same sensemaking questions about code.
+Furthermore, we contribute an open-source eye-tracking dataset comprising \nEyeTrackingSessions{} manually-labeled sessions from \nEyeTrackingParticipants{} developers engaged in sensemaking tasks.
+We empirically evaluate five heuristics that do not use the attention and ten attention-based post-processing approaches of the attention signal of CodeGen against our ground truth of developers exploring code, including the novel concept of \textit{follow-up attention} which exhibits the highest agreement between model and human attention.
+Our follow-up attention method can predict the next line a developer will look at with 47\% accuracy.
+This outperforms the baseline prediction accuracy of 42.3\%, which uses the session history of other developers to recommend the next line.
+These results demonstrate the potential of leveraging the attention signal of pre-trained models for effective code exploration.